duckie/boson/docs/md/manual.md

 ## Quick tutorial

-We'll start with a very simple program and explain each part of it.
+We will start with a very simple program and explain each part of it.
 Dump this content in a file, say `main.cc`:

 ```c++
 #include "boson/boson.h"